Do you want to add conversion-tracking features to your WordPress website?

 It shows where your users are coming from, and what they do while on your website.

-If you are running Google AdWords, Facebook Ads, Twitter Ads, to promote your business, then you’ll need to set up those as well for conversion tracking.
+If you are running Google AdWords, Facebook Ads, and Twitter Ads to promote your business, then you’ll need to set up those for conversion tracking.

 This may sound complicated, but you’ll only have to set it up once, and we’ll walk you through every step of the way.